 The German social insurance system plays the central role in the protection against social risks in Germany.
 Based on the principle of solidarity – i.e. contributions by many that an individual may benefit from in an emergency – it provides financial protection against the risks encountered in life and their consequences, such as sickness, unemployment, old age, occupational accidents, and the need for long-term care.
 Employees are subject to compulsory insurance in Germany as long as they fall below a certain income level (social security contribution ceiling or contribution assessment ceiling).
-Self-employed artists are also subject to social insurance in line with the Artists‘ Social Security Act (KSVG) (German only!) (see Artists' Social Security Fund).
+Self-employed artists and publicists are also subject to social insurance in line with the Artists‘ Social Security Act (KSVG) (German only!) (see Artists' Social Security Fund).
 The social security fund is financed by contributions from both employers and employees.

 Social insurance in Germany is divided into five areas: